Lake Balkhash

 The lake currently covers about 16400 km2.
 However, like the Aral Sea, it is shrinking due to diversion and extraction of water from its feeders.
 The lake has a narrow, quite central, strait.
-The lake's western part is fresh water.
-The lake's eastern half is saline.
-The east is on average 1.7 times deeper than the west.
+The lake's western part is fresh water and its eastern half is saline.
+The eastern part is on average 1.7 times deeper than the west.
 The largest shore city is named Balkhash and has about 66,000 inhabitants.
 Main local economic activities include mining, ore processing and fishing.

 There is concern about the lake's shallowing due to desertification of microclimates and water extraction for multiplied industrial output.
+Moreover, the impacts of climate change may also negatively affect the lake and its ecosystems.

 History and naming

 The present name of the lake originates from the word "balkas" of Tatar, Kazakh and Southern Altai languages which means "tussocks in a swamp".

 From as early as 103 BC up until the 8th century, the Balkhash polity surrounding the lake, whose Chinese name was Yibohai 夷播海, was known to the Chinese as 布谷/布庫/布蘇 "Bugu/Buku/Busu."
 From the 8th century on, the land to the south of the lake, between it and the Tian Shan mountains, was known in Turkic as Jetisu "Seven Rivers" (Semirechye in Russian).
 It was a land where the nomadic Turks and Mongols of the steppe mingled cultures with the settled peoples of Central Asia.

-During China's Qing dynasty (1636–1912), the lake formed the northwesternmost boundary of the empire.
+Beginning in 1759, the lake marked the northwesternmost limit of Qing suzerainty as recognized by the Qing and Russians.
 In 1864, the lake and its neighboring area were ceded to the Russian Empire under the Treaty of Tarbagatai.
 With the dissolution of the Soviet Union in 1991, the lake became part of Kazakhstan.

 The origin of the lake

 Balkhash lies in the deepest part of the vast Balkhash-Alakol depression, which was formed by a sloping trough between mountains of the Alpine orogeny and the older Kazakhstan Block during the Neogene and Quaternary.
-Rapid erosion of the Tian Shan has meant the depression subsequently filled with sand river sediments in what is geologically a very short time span.
+Rapid erosion of the Tian Shan has meant the depression subsequently filled with sand river sediments in what is geologically a very short timespan.
 The basin is a part of Dzungarian Alatau, which also contains lakes Sasykkol, Alakol and Aibi.
 These lakes are remnants of an ancient sea which once covered the entire Balkhash-Alakol depression, but was not connected with the Aral–Caspian Depression.